 Deleting data: All data is deleted when instances are terminated in the same way as in the AWS Region.

-Outposts are designed for high availability with redundant top of rack networking switches, power elements, and built-in hot spare capacity to enable reliable auto recovery workflows the same way as in AWS Regions.
+Outposts are designed for high availability with redundant top of rack networking switches, power elements, and built-in, always active, additional capacity (if provisioned) to enable reliable auto recovery workflows the same way as in AWS Regions.
 Similar to AWS Auto Scaling in the cloud today, we recommend best practices for high availability deployments and auto recovery workflows for easy failover in case of any underlying host issue.
 Customers can also deploy multiple Outposts at a site, each tied to a different Availability Zone for even higher availability.